 In the spring of 2004, scientists Mark Turner, Brian Searle, and Ashley McCormick came together with an idea.

-They brought their discussions back to their colleague and several months later, the three of them developed what would soon become Proteome Software’s flagship product, called Scaffold.
+They brought their discussions back to their colleague and several months later, the three of them developed what would soon become Proteome Software’s flagship product, Scaffold.

 Proteome Software debuted Scaffold at the 2005 ASMS conference.
 Members of the proteomics community were intrigued by Scaffold’s capability to combine multiple search engines’ results into a single analysis, inclusion of Peptide and Protein Prophet algorithms and Tabb's user-selectable filter concept (DTA select).